Welcome to our blog, where we explore the tax implications of issuing share options to Canadian contractors.

 Stock Option Example

-A contractor receives 1,000 stock options with an exercise price of $10 per share.
-At the grant date, the shares have an FMV of $20.
-The contractor receives a taxable benefit of $10,000 (20−10)×1,000(20 – 10) × 1,000, which is included in their income for that year.
+After a year, the options are fully granted and vested.
+The contractor is considered to have received a taxable benefit of $10,000 (20−10)×1,000(20 – 10) × 1,000, which is included in their income for that year.
 They must pay income tax on this amount.

 If the contractor operates as a sole proprietor, they must report this income on the T2125 Business Schedule when filing their personal tax return.
 If registered for GST/HST, or if the amount exceeds the small supplier threshold, they may also need to remit GST/HST.